Jee-El/reddit-in-valve-games/README.md

 `git checkout testing-feature`

-## Install the gems
+## Install Required Gems

 `bundle install`

-## Setup the json file
+## Setup The JSON File

 Navigate to the dad-jokes-in-valve-games directory if you aren't there already.
 You'll see a config.json file, where you'll setup your settings, open it in a text editor.

 You'll see 3 entries.
-The only ones you should be changing are : "currently_used_subreddit_name", "subreddit_name", "url", "paths", "keys".
+The only ones you should be changing are : "currently_used_subreddit_name", "SUBREDDIT_NAME", "url", "paths", "keys".

 We'll be using the dadjokes entry and its nested entries in this guide.

-### On Windows
+### For Windows

 On windows, it's a bit simpler since I set it up for windows.